SPARK AI Logo

 ButtonWhat It DoesExample Use

 🎤 Voice (hold) Hold the button to dictate directly into the message box.
 Release to stop.
 Chrome and Edge only.
-Speak naturally — "period," "comma," and "new paragraph" are recognized.
-Hands occupied at a scene?
+You can also dictate translate commands: hold and say "translate to Spanish: please step out".
 Hold 🎤 and dictate "suspect fled northbound on Oak Street, dark hoodie, 5-foot-10" — the text appears in the input ready to send.

 📎 File Attach Attaches one or more reference files (PDFs, images, documents) to your next AI message.
 The AI reads the attached content and incorporates it into its response.
-Attach a scanned witness statement or lab report, then ask "Summarize this for my report" — the AI reads the document and produces a concise summary you can paste directly into your narrative.
+Up to 5 files.
+Attach a scanned witness statement, then ask "Summarize this for my report" — the AI reads the document and returns a concise summary.

 SPARK AI detects certain intents in your message and takes automated action beyond just replying — it creates records, opens the right module, and drops map pins, all without you navigating anywhere.